a11y-reviews/a11y.reviews/index.md

 ### Medium

+20 January 2019.
 Medium has no method to provide alternative text for images.
 Some authors get around this by adding a description of the image in the caption, but screen readers will often announce the file name of the image instead.

 Medium does not support tables for data grids.
 Authors get around this by posting screen shots of tables.
 These screen shots also do not have alternative text.